President Crutcher, Matt Barnay

 We invite you to join us for the 2018 BACCHUS Initiatives of NASPA Region III Spring Conference at University of Richmond in Richmond, VA, April 13- 14, 2018!
 Peer educators and advisors from across the region will gather to share, learn and inspire.

 Welcome to RVA: Reaching Goals, Visualizing Success, Taking Action

 The BACCHUS Region III team invites you to submit a program proposal to present a 60-minute breakout session at our Spring Conference.
 Proposals from peer education groups and advisors are given preference.
 Proposals from other staff, faculty and prevention professionals are also welcome.

 Session topics may include advising skills and issues, peer education group issues, student leadership and development, nutrition and fitness, promoting mental health and wellness, sexual health and relationships, alcohol, tobacco and other drug prevention, or sexual violence prevention and response.
-The Call for Programs will be open soon!
+The Call for Programs is now closed.